 Alright, let’s quickly discuss several small-but-important (and very related) features:

-First, the email marketing tool.
+Secondly, the email marketing tool.
 This is not a part of the Online Store app.
-It is a separate offering from Square that you can integrate with your store.
+It’s a separate offering from Square that you can integrate with your store.
 From here, you can set up email campaigns and keep track of the leads and sales generated from your mailing list subscribers.

 Lastly, there are a lot of third-party integrations.
 You can integrate your site with Google Analytics (if you want it after all), Facebook Pixel, Instagram shopping, Facebook Messenger (for chatting directly with customers), G Suite, and even Google/Bing verification.

 To get your products in front of a wider audience, you can also turn on the Google Product Listings integration, which will share your item catalog across Google Search and Google Shopping.